Patient Information - Orthopaedic Clinic

 - Start by cleaning your hands.

 - The syringe contains a small air bubble.
-Do not attempt to press the bubble out before injecting the medicament because it can lead to loss of medicament and as a consequence reduced dose.
+Do not attempt to press the bubble out before injecting the medicament, it can lead to loss of medicament and as a consequence reduced dose.

 - Insert the needle fully and firmly at 45-degree angle into the skin fold.